SAMMISolutions/docs/doc_posts/_commands-buffer/buffer-exists.md

 ---
-title: "Buffer Exists "
+title: "Buffer: Exists "
 num: 10
 ---

-Check if a buffer exists and save the result in a variable.\
+Checks if a buffer exists and saves the result in a variable.\
-Use this command before using Buffer: Delete command, as it will crash SAMMI if you try to delete a non existing buffer.

 **Result:**
 - 0 - Buffer doesn't exist